fenago/Grokking-Deep-Learning/Lab_1.md

 A quick primer on NumPy
 NumPy does a few things for you.
 Let’s reveal the magic.
-So far in this chapter, we’ve discussed two new types of mathematical tools: vectors and matrices.
+So far in this lab, we’ve discussed two new types of mathematical tools: vectors and matrices.
 You’ve also learned about different operations that occur on vectors and matrices, including dot products, elementwise multiplication and addition, and vector-matrix multiplication.
 For these operations, you’ve written Python functions that can operate on simple Python list objects.